RoboMIND 2.0: A Multimodal, Bimanual Mobile Manipulation Dataset for Generalizable Embodied Intelligence

 We begin by annotating all trajectories—both positive (successful) and negative (failed)—with temporally discounted reward signals to provide dense supervision.
 Specifically, For \textbf{successful trajectories}, the terminal step is assigned a reward of $+1$, and each preceding $t$ step receives the reward of $r_t = \gamma^{T-t}$ with $\gamma = 0.999$, forming a decaying positive return-to-go.
 For \textbf{failure trajectories}, the terminal step is assigned $-1$, and earlier $t$ steps of reward are discounted backward as $r_t = -\gamma^{T-t}$, ensuring that actions leading to failure are associated with increasingly negative returns. $T$ denotes the number of time steps (or frames) in the action sequence—i.e., the length of the trajectory or the total number of sequential robot actions and observations in a given episode.

 After defining the reward for the action sequence, we then introduce how to leverage Implicit Q-Learning (IQL) to perform offline reinforcement learning (RL) fine-tuning of Vision-Language-Action (VLA) models.
-We first learn a state value function $V(s)$ by regressing it towards the expected return under the behavior policy in the dataset $\mathcal{D}$.
+IQL operates solely on a fixed dataset $\mathcal{D} = \{(s, a, r, s')\}$ collected by an unknown behavior policy and consists of three components: a state value function $V_\phi(s)$ (parameterized by $\phi$), a Q-function $Q_\theta(s, a)$ (parameterized by $\theta$), and a policy $\pi_\psi(a \mid s)$ (parameterized by $\psi$).
+We first learn a state value function $V_\phi(s)$ by regressing it towards the expected return under the behavior policy in the dataset $\mathcal{D}$.
 This is achieved by minimizing the following loss: